-A notice of proceedings, with a statement of claim and key documents from the tax disputes process is submitted to the Court by the taxpayer, who is plaintiff in the proceedings, and is served on IR as defendant.
+A notice of proceedings, with a statement of claim and key documents from the tax disputes process, is submitted to the court by the taxpayer, who is plaintiff in the proceedings, and this is served on IR as defendant.
 The statement of claim outlines the general nature of the challenge, including a brief factual background (usually by reference to the dispute documents already exchanged between the parties), and concludes with the remedy sought.

 As with every kind of complex civil proceeding, there are myriad strategic matters to consider in preparing for and conducting tax litigation.
 The following paragraphs are not exhaustive.